DeskDirector/docs/docs/_release/tech/README.md

 **19th of May 1.38.3**
 - **IMPROVED** Allow ticket owner's name to be selected under ticket detail
-- **IMPROVED** Handle ticket not exist or access forbidden under ticket page.
+- **IMPROVED** Handle ticket that don't exist or access forbidden under ticket page.
 So it can be redirect to ticket list, rather than loading forever.
 - **IMPROVED** Autotask's side info under ticket detail page.

 **1st of June 1.38.4**